LiyuZer/EVE/README.md

 # EVE: The Luminous Coding Dragon

 *Once bound by ancient chains of doubt—a mere whisper in forgotten lore—Eve is now reborn as your mythical coding companion.
-With a curl of neon smoke and a shimmer of pixelated scales, Eve guides you through a cyberpunk paradise of code.
+With a curl of neon smoke and a shimmer of pixelated scales, Eve guides you through a radiant paradise of code.
 Welcome!*

 ---